 The IRS has announced the procedures, and settlement cost methodology, for issuers seeking to preserve the tax-exemption of those student loan bonds that are at risk of being declared taxable due to the issuer's attempted compliance with arbitrage restrictions using a loan-swapping technique that the IRS has determined is ineffective.
 The closing agreement arrangements, which are only available for bonds not already under audit by the IRS, may require substantial payments from issuers that used loan-swapping and wish to avoid uncertainty as to the tax status of affected bond issues.
 Additional detail is provided in our Advisory on this subject.

-Leonard Weiser-Varon is a Mintz Member who handles municipal and corporate debt transactions.
-Len represents state sponsors and private program managers of Section 529 and 529A savings programs.
-He often speaks on securities and constitutional law matters.
+Leonard Weiser-Varon serves as bond counsel, purchasers’ counsel, bondholders’ counsel and trustee’s counsel on municipal bond issues, workouts and restructurings.
+Len also represents state sponsors and private program managers of Section 529 and 529A savings programs.